 In 1908, Gandhi got together over two thousand Indians living in South Africa to march to Johannesburg and burn their registration papers.
 He again in 1913 led a group of several thousand Indians to move into another province.
 These protests led to the Indian Relief Act of July 1914.

-Gandhi had set up religious retreats throughout India to help prepare his followers for their major task, the transition into non-violence.
+Gandhi had set up religious retreats throughout India to help prepare his followers for their major task, the transition to non-violence.
 One of these in Sabarmati, called Satyagraha Ashram, was Mahatma Gandhi’s home for over sixteen years.
-During those years, he gained support of the locals, leaders, and many others by campaigning for education, sanitation, and injustices.
-This led for a public out call for independence.
+During those years, he gained the support of the locals, leaders, and many others by campaigning for education, sanitation, and injustices.
+This led to a public outcall for independence.

 Gandhi in 1929 called Lord Irwin for the independence of India within one year.
 Gandhi then decided to speed up emancipation by opposing the Salt Act.
 It had led to the largest display of non-violence demonstrations known to date.
 This was followed by massive displays of civil disobedience and non-cooperation.
 The most notable was a march of over 200 miles from Ahmedabad to Dandi in May 1930, to try to take over the government salt depot at Dharasana.
 Gandhi was arrested before this incident.

 From 1934 until 1939 Gandhi, spend most of his time supporting issues such as basic education, language reform, and natural remedies.
 In 1939, Gandhi requested that Britain to leave India out of their war in Europe and allow India to protect themselves against the oncoming of the Japanese from the east.
 He felt that this would not affect the outcome of the war in Europe, and he threatened them with more civil disobedience.
 Britain’s response was to have him and other leaders arrested.
 This led to massive violent riots throughout India.
 He was finally released in May of 1944, three months after his wife’s death.